Tractable Bayesian Density Regression via Logit Stick-Breaking Priors

-As shown in Figure \ref{Fig::dde}, data are composed by $n=2{,}312$ measurements $(x_i, y_i)$, for women $i=1,\dots,n$, where $x_i$ represents the \texttt{DDE} concentration, and $y_i$ is the gestational age at delivery for woman $i$.
+Data are composed by $n=2312$ measurements $(x_i, y_i)$, $i=1,\dots,n$, where $x_i$ denotes the \texttt{DDE} concentration, and $y_i$ is the gestational age at delivery for woman $i$.
 Our goal is to reproduce the analyses in \citet{DP08} on this dataset, and compare the inference and computational performance of the \textsc{mcmc} via Gibbs sampling, the \textsc{em} algorithm, and the \textsc{vb} routine proposed in Section \ref{Section3}.
 Note that, consistent with the main novelty of this contribution, we do not attempt to improve the flexibility and the efficiency of the available statistical models for Bayesian density regression---such as the kernel stick-breaking \citep{DP08}, and the \textsc{psbp} \citep{RD11}.
 Indeed, as discussed in Sections \ref{sec1} and \ref{Section2}, these representations are expected to provide a comparable performance to our \textsc{lsbp} in terms of inference.
-However, differently from current models for Bayesian density regression, inference under the \textsc{lsbp} is available under a broader variety of computational methods, thus facilitating implementation of the same model in a wider range of applications---including large $P$ and $n$ settings.
-Due to this, the main focus is on providing an empirical comparison of the three algorithms proposed in Section \ref{Section3}, while using results in \citet{DP08} as a benchmark to provide reassurance that inference under the \textsc{lsbp} is comparable to alternative representations widely considered by the practitioners.
+However, unlike current models for Bayesian density regression, inference under the \textsc{lsbp} is available under a broader variety of simple computational methods, thus facilitating implementation of the same model in a wider range of applications---including large $M$, $R$ and $n$ settings.
+Due to this, the main focus is on providing an empirical comparison of the algorithms in Section \ref{Section3}, while using results in \citet{DP08} as a benchmark to provide reassurance that inference under the \textsc{lsbp} is comparable to alternative representations.